RiCkymare00/Master-QML/Luca_Chiese/2-Classical_Machine_Learning/3-CNN/notes.md

 $$

 In the case of multi-class classification, for the calculation of the F1 score, averaging methods are used and instead of having multiple F1 scores per class, it is better to have a single number that describes the overall performance.
 Average methods take into account the number of occurrencies of each class in the test set.
-This number in calle the __support__.
+This number is called the __support__.
 This is useful in the case of unbalanced data set, where the accuracy would be ineffective in assessing the performance of the model.

 * **Macro average F1 score**